-The good news is that there are now more ways than ever to give the dog back their quality of life.
-From pain-relieving medications to nutraceuticals that nourish the joints, physiotherapy, laser therapy or stem cell therapy, there are lots of options that can make a significant difference.
+The good news is that there are now more ways than ever to give arthritic dogs back their quality of life.
+From recognizing pain and relieving it with appropriate medications and nutraceuticals that nourish the joints to trying physiotherapy, laser therapy or stem cell therapy, there are lots of options that can make a significant difference.

-Vomiting should be taken seriously — the dog can quickly become dehydrated, which introduces a whole new set of problems.
+Vomiting in a dog should be taken seriously — the dog can quickly become dehydrated, which introduces a whole new set of problems.

-As a rule of thumb, visit the vet if the dog is depressed and vomiting, vomiting for more than 4 hours and also has diarrhea — or you see blood.
+As a rule of thumb, visit the vet if the dog is depressed and vomiting, vomiting for more than 4 hours and also has diarrhea, or if you see blood.

-This is another case of vomiting being a symptom rather than a diagnosis, with the causes including:
+This is another case of vomiting being a symptom rather than a diagnosis.
+Causes include: